 All members of the University of Arizona community have a responsibility to uphold and maintain an honest academic environment by following the University's Code of Academic Integrity.
-As a community of scholars, integrity should guide conduct and decisions related to academic work and all credit bearing classes, including traditional, non-traditional, and online courses.
+Integrity should guide conduct and decisions related to academic work and all credit bearing classes, including traditional, non-traditional, and online courses.
 Find details here.